savya08/Machine-Learning-Algorithms/README.md

   - **Linear Regression using Stochastic Gradient Descent:**
   The gradient is computed using a single training sample.
   BGD takes steps directly towards the minima of the cost function (which is a convex function of theta), while SGD moves         towards the minima in a noisy manner and does not converge exactly to the global minima (but attains a value fairly close to   it).
 However, SGD is faster than BGD and is thus used while training the model using a large number of training samples.
+  - **Linear Regressioin using Mini-Batch Gradient Descent:**
+  The gradient is computed using a mini-batch of examples and the update is made to reduce the cost for the considered mini-batch.
+If batch size is equal to 1, it is called stochastic gradient descent.
+Similarly, if batch size is m (the number of training examples), it becomes batch gradient descent.
   - **Linear Regression using Normal Equation:**
-  It is a non-iterative algorithm used for directly finding the theta vector which minimises the cost function.
+  It is a non-iterative algorithm used for directly finding the theta vector which minimises the cost function.\
   Formula used: theta = (X<sup>T</sup>X)<sup>-1</sup>X<sup>T</sup>y
+  - **Locally Weighted Linear Regression:**
+  A regression technique used to make predictions on non-linear data.
+It can be implimented using gradient descent algorithm or       using a closed form solution.\
+  Formula used (Gradient Descent): theta = theta - learning_rate * weight * gradient\
+  Formula used (Closed Form): theta = (X<sup>T</sup>WX)<sup>-1</sup>X<sup>T</sup>Wy

 - **Logistic Regression:**
 Supervised learning algorithm used for classifying data into binary calsses such as 0/1, True/False, Yes/No. In this algorithm, parameters are computed for a desicion boundary that saperates the two classes in the best possible manner.